Digital-Serra/laravel-custom/readme.md

 > For the newer dev layout and improvements use the [master branch](https://github.com/Digital-Serra/laravel-custom/tree/master)

-> For Laravel 5.2 use the [5.2 branch](https://github.com/Digital-Serra/laravel-custom/tree/5.2)
+> For stable Laravel 5.1 use the [5.1 branch](https://github.com/Digital-Serra/laravel-custom/tree/5.1)

 ## Diferences